STAR Health is a statewide, comprehensive healthcare system that was designed to better coordinate and improve access to health care for:

-- Access to healthcare through a network of providers (doctors, nurses, hospitals, clinics, psychiatrists, therapists, etc.)
+- Access to healthcare through a network of providers (doctors, nurses, hospitals, clinics, psychiatrists, therapists, pharmacies, etc.)

-- Health Passport to makemore health history and health information available to medical consenters, doctors, and other healthcare providers
+- Health Passport to makemore health history and health information available to DFPS caseworkers, medical consenters, doctors, and other healthcare providers.

-- Nursing and Behavioral Health help-lines for caregivers and caseworkers - 24 hours a day, 7 days a week,
+- Medical advice help-line for caregivers,medical consenters and caseworkers - 24 hours a day, 7 days a week.

 - Physical and behavioral healthcare